 Ingredients for Pork Lard Spread:

-- 1500 g (3.25 lbs) of pork belly fat (if not available in the store, order at a butcher shop or at the butcher counter in your grocery store)
+- 1500 g (3.25 lbs) of pork belly fat OR back fat OR leaf fat (if not available in the store, order at a butcher shop or at the butcher counter in your grocery store)

 - 250 g (9 oz) of diced apples